-List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode.
-This shortcode accepts a category name or
+List Category Posts allows you to list posts by category in a post/page using the [catlist] shortcode.
+This shortcode accepts a category name or id, t

 The plugin can figure out the category from which you want to list posts in several ways.
 You should use only one of these methods since these are all mutually exclusive, weird results are expected when using more than one:

 When using List Category Posts whithout a category id, name or slug, it will post the latest posts from every category.

 [catlist id=1+2-3].
 Important: When using the and relationship, you should write the categories you want to include first, and then the ones you want to exclude.
 So

 [catlist id=1+2-3]will work, but